t41372/Open-LLM-VTuber/README.md

 - API key and internet connection are required.

 ## Install Speech Synthesis (text to speech)
-Install the respective package and turn it on in the `TTS_MODEL` option in `conf.yaml`.
+Install the respective package and turn it on using the `TTS_MODEL` option in `conf.yaml`.

 `pyttsx3TTS` (local, fast)
-- Install with command `pip install py3-tts`.
+- Install with the command `pip install py3-tts`.
 - This package will use the default TTS engine on your system.
 It uses `sapi5` on Windows, `nsss` on Mac, and `espeak` on other platforms.
-- `py3-tts` is used instead of the more famous `pyttsx3` because `pyttsx3` seems unmaintained and I couldn't get the latest version of `pyttsx3` working.
+- `py3-tts` is used instead of the more famous `pyttsx3` because `pyttsx3` seems unmaintained, and I couldn't get the latest version of `pyttsx3` working.